-Figs.~\ref{fig:scattering_comparison_J=1.069}--\ref{fig:scattering_comparison_with_NR} show comparisons with numerical results for the scattering angle for a selection of runs at various initial energies and angular momenta.
+Figs.~\ref{fig:scattering_comparison_J_1.069}--\ref{fig:scattering_comparison_with_NR} show comparisons with numerical results for the scattering angle for a selection of runs at various initial energies and angular momenta.
+Each data point now corresponds to a specific unbound run, and there is no binning process as in Figs.~\ref{fig:compare_B2B_arb_E}--\ref{fig:E_rad_compare_25M_eps6}.
 The resummed 4PM scattering angle shows a clear improvement over the PN and PM expanded scattering angle across much of the parameter space.
 However, for very low initial energies we see a clear divergence from the numerical data.
-Fig.~\ref{fig:scattering_comparison_J=1.5} shows that as we lower the initial energy, the PN, PM and resummed PM scattering angles all diverge from the numerical result.
-Furthermore, Fig.~\ref{fig:scattering_comparison_E=1.015} shows that at low initial angular momenta, there is still a clear difference between the resummed PM scattering angle and the numerical result.
+Fig.~\ref{fig:scattering_comparison_J_1_dot_5} shows that as we lower the initial energy, the PN, PM and resummed PM scattering angles all diverge from the numerical result.
+Furthermore, Fig.~\ref{fig:scattering_comparison_E_1_dot_015} shows that at low initial angular momenta, there is still a clear difference between the resummed PM scattering angle and the numerical result.
 In the small $E$ and small $J$ section of the parameter space, significant improvements in the analytical sector are still needed, but the resummation procedure suggested in \cite{B2B_paper1,strong_field_scattering} shows excellent agreement with the numerical results over a large region of the parameter space.

 Due to the difficulty in finding a simple NR fitting form that can uniformly improve the scattering angle across the parameter space, we instead opt to focus on runs with $J < 1.1\,M^2$.
 We do this because on the bound side, runs with $J < 1.1\,M^2$ are where we see the largest disagreements with the PN and PM analytical information, and generally correspond to our strongest interacting runs.
 It is therefore instructive to observe whether adding an NR fit can improve the results in this area of the parameter space.
 We adopt a functional form of the type \beq \chi = \chi_{\mathrm{4PM}} + \frac{aE^b}{j^6} \eeq and indeed, Fig.~\ref{fig:scattering_comparison_with_NR} shows agreement with the numerical results better than the resummed 4PM scattering angle.